What To Bring To Campus

 Permitted animals must be able to live humanely in a cage no larger than 2'x2'x2' and no larger than 10 gallon tank (aquarium or terrarium).
 Students are only permitted one tank and one cage at any time.
 Maximum 2 mammals per student.

-- Pets that are not allowed include dogs, cats, birds, rabbits, arachnids, domesticated farm animals, any animal that is illegal as a domestic pet in the state of Pennsylvania, and any animal not explicitly listed as an allowed animal above.
+- Pets that are not allowed include dogs, cats, ferrets, birds, rabbits, arachnids, domesticated farm animals, any animal that is illegal as a domestic pet in the state of Pennsylvania, and any animal not explicitly listed as an allowed animal above.
 Bringing in an animal that is not allowed will result in automatic loss of pet privileges, substantial fine, and possible Honor Council referral.
 This includes visitor’s pets, VMC animals, etc.

 - Pet owners are expected to familiarize themselves with and abide by all aspects of the Pet Policy.

-Items you may NOT bring to campus...
+Please do NOT bring to campus...

 - Candles, incense, or any item with an open flame